 There are likely many different causes for an injury, as many facets can go into how an injury occurs.
-However, you can file a worker’s comp claim with them if they have contributed over half of the blame for the workplace injury.
-For you to receive compensation, your worker’s compensation lawyer must prove your employer’s negligence was the major contributing cause by providing substantial evidence.
+However, you can file a worker's comp claim if the employer has contributed over half of the blame for the workplace injury.
+For you to receive compensation, your worker's compensation lawyer must prove your employer's negligence was the major contributing cause by providing substantial evidence.

 The third most common mistake is failing to report the total extent of your job injuries to your doctor.
-If you fall at work and hurt your back, but also experience damage to your leg, don’t forget to disclose it.
+If you fall at work and hurt your back but also experience damage to your leg, don't forget to mention both injuries.
 Failure to report secondary injuries will look like you are trying to claim more than you are entitled to.
-This can also run the risk of being construed as worker’s compensation fraud.
+This can also run the risk of being construed as worker's compensation fraud.

 In addition to pain or potential trauma, it's also important to report any additional symptoms you are experiencing that are related to the work accident.
 This involves more than just pain and can include the loss of motor functions, blurry vision, stomach issues, flu-like symptoms, etc. This can be common after certain types of accidents, like suffering a head injury or being exposed to chemicals in the workplace.

 Following early treatment, you may feel fully recovered, or you may feel even worse than when the treatment started.
 In either case, always be upfront and clear about your complaints, symptoms, and pain levels with your doctor(s).